dboutote/Advanced-Term-Fields/readme.txt

 = Does this create/modify/destroy database tables? =

 This leverages the term meta capabilities added in WordPress 4.4.
 No database modifications needed!

+== Screenshots ==

+1. Accessible from the Quick Edit form
+2. Shown with color picker extension.
+3. Shown with icons extension.
+4. Shown with featured image extension.

 == Changelog ==